-Sewer pipe relining services by Performance AC
+Pipe relining services by Performance AC

 The Perma Liner patented process uses a resin-saturated felt tube made of polyester, fiberglass cloth or a number of other materials suitable for resin impregnation.
-This tube is then inverted or pulled into a damaged pipe.
+This tube is then inverted or pulled into a damaged drainage pipe.

 How does this process compare to other pipe relining techniques?

-- It is usually done from the upstream access point (manhole or excavation).
+This process of pipe relining is usually done from the upstream access point (manhole or excavation).
 It is possible to invert the liner upstream (e.g. from the downstream access point) but this carries greater risk.
 It is possible to perform the pipe lining from the downstream access point, upstream to a blind end however this carries the highest risk of all the CIPP installation methods.

 These are critical items homeowners don’t think about until it’s too late.
 When considering the sewer pipes connected to your home, you need to know the difference between the upper lateral and the lower lateral, and what the homeowner is responsible for.

 - The upper lateral is the part of the home’s sewer line that runs from the structure to the property line, which is commonly the curb or sidewalk.
 That’s the part that the homeowner is responsible for.

 - The lower lateral is the section of the home’s sewer line that runs from the property line to the city main sewer line in the street.
 Again, that would be the homeowner.
 Buyers and agents sometimes assume that any problems past the property line will be repaired by the city.
 That’s not always the case with the lower lateral as it differs across the country on whether the homeowner or the municipality is responsible for any repairs.

 Even if there aren’t any visible issues or problems, there could be something lying underneath that will wreak havoc sooner or later.